Drepheus/Vizual/COMMAND_HUB_COMPLETE.md

 ## 🎉 Result

-A stunning, interactive Command Hub that showcases Omi AI's features with modern visual effects and smooth animations.
+A stunning, interactive Command Hub that showcases Vizual AI's features with modern visual effects and smooth animations.
 The MagicBento grid provides an engaging way for users to explore and navigate to different AI-powered tools!